Last updated on November 23, 2019

 Why do I blog?
 I asked myself and I wrote:

-“Yes, I do blog mainly to express my love towards my fellow human beings, and to share my happiness and my blessings I received through my Lord and Savior Jesus Christ.
-And also to make aware to my fellow beings through my blog posts about the great calamity the human beings going to face if they neglect the God’s Word mentioned in the Holy Bible.
+I do blog mainly to express my love towards my fellow human beings, and to share my happiness and the blessings I received through my Lord and Savior Jesus Christ.
+And also to make aware to my fellow beings through my blog posts about the great calamity the human beings going to face if they neglect God’s Word mentioned in the Holy Bible.

 And then also I do blog, to make note of or share the important and helpful news and tips I learned on the journey to my fellow beings around the world.
 I firmly believe that this will in some way helpful to some needy out there.Why do I blog?
 I asked myself and I wrote... @philipscom Click To Tweet